 The 2015 research cycle on the NCAT Pavement Test Track includes high RAP content mixes, RAS mixes, high binder replacement (RAP+RAS) mixes, rejuvenators, high recycled ground tire rubber mixes, 100 percent RAP cold recycle mixes, high durability porous friction course mixes, alternative binder modifiers, interlayers for the prevention of reflective cracking, surplus sand and screenings stockpile mixes, asphalt based enhanced friction surfaces, and an array of pavement preservation treatments and treatment combinations (on the Track as well as on Lee Road 159 and US-280 in Alabama's southern climate and Mille Lacs County Road 8 and US-169 in Minnesota's northern climate).
 Additionally, a mix performance test experiment consisting of numerous sections with an intentionally broad range of expected cracking performance (e.g., low aged binder replacement, high aged binder replacement, highly polymer modified binder, etc.) are built on the NCAT Pavement Test Track as well as on the MnROAD Mainline.
 High construction quality is essential in both locations in order to avoid confounding experimental outcomes.
-It is a significant preliminary finding to note that no premature failures were induced and all sections exhibited good performance; however, cracking was mapped in half the sections in the final months of fleet operations.
+It is a significant preliminary finding to note that no premature failures are pending and all sections have thus far exhibited good performance; however, this is expected to change as traffic is applied to both the southern and northen sections in future reporting quarters.
 Smaller nominal maximum aggregate size (NMAS) mixes and mixes designed on the fine side of the maximum density line that are commonly relegated to low volume road applications have proven to be some of the most durable and crack resistant surface mix options.
 Although more time and traffic are necessary to fully construct multi-distress life extending benefit curves for pavement preservation, control section comparisons have facilitated the construction of real time crack reducing benefit curves for all treatments and treatment combinations.
-A methodology has been developed to produce benefit curves that are related to the MAP-21 performance criteria.
+A methodology has been developed to base benefit curves on MAP-21 performance criteria.